Neuroscience and Storytelling

 Incorporating visual aids and charts, when possible, will make your narrative stronger and ‘stickier’ for the audience – but being visual is harder than it sounds.
 (Perhaps silly walks and doing unexpected movements have their place?)

-In this context, visual aids need to add to the experience not simply present the same information as text on the screen with a bolted-on picture.
+In this context, visual aids need to add to the experience, not simply present the same information as text on a screen with a bolted-on picture.

 Alternatively, have you ever been in a room where the telly is on but you can’t see the screen?
 Or a movie that suddenly drops into pitch blackness while all you hear is the audio – maybe the sound of people fighting or struggling?
 The latter example is purposefully done to raise our anxiety levels.
 Not knowing what is happening, and having to try and comprehend from the audio clues alone, plays with our minds.

 Scriptwriters are some of the most talented storytellers around but they are writing for that specific medium.
-If there is no picture we need more information to formulate any reasonable idea of what is happening.
+When there is no picture, we need more information to formulate any reasonable idea of what is happening.

-Whether through words or visuals, stories that create a rich scene help us process faster and result in us becoming more engaged, which also helps us recall the content more effectively.
+Whether through words or visuals, stories that create a rich scene help us process things faster – and result in us becoming more engaged, which also helps us recall the content more effectively later.

 3. Generate insights: